Americans are exercising more, but they are not losing weight.

 The Truth: Low-Fat Diets As Used By The Mainstream Will Harm Your Health

 They also prevent the severe reduction in metabolic rate that comes from low-fat, calorie-restricted eating because you won’t lose as muscle with adequate protein.
-In addition, low-fat diets require a high intake of carbohydrates, causing worse insulin health.
+In addition, low-fat diets require a high intake of carbohydrates, which can negatively affect insulin health.

-They make your body rely only on glucose (or sugar) for its energy source.
-Therefore, your body can’t access its fat stores to burn them because it prefers to use glucose for energy, making it very difficult to lose body fat.
+High-carb diets make your body rely only on glucose (or sugar) for its energy source.
+Therefore, your body can’t access its fat stores for burning because it prefers to use glucose for energy, making it very difficult to lose body fat.

-There are numerous studies and reviews showing that low-carb models are consistently more effective for fat loss than low-fat diets.
+There are a variety of studies and reviews showing that low-carb models are consistently more effective for fat loss than low-fat diets.

 For example, a 6-month study that compared a low-carb, high-protein diet that did not restrict calories with a low-fat, low-calorie (1245 calories daily) diet, found that the low-carb group lost significantly more fat in the absence of hunger (4 kg by 3 months and 4.5 kg at 6 months, compared to 2.5 kg loss at 3 months, with regain of half a kilo for final fat loss of 2 kg in the low-fat group).